JuliaKit/Kitten.jl/docs/src/tutorial/cron_scheduling.md

 # Cron Scheduling

-Oxygen comes with a built-in cron scheduling system that allows you to call endpoints and functions automatically when the cron expression matches the current time.
+Kitten comes with a built-in cron scheduling system that allows you to call endpoints and functions automatically when the cron expression matches the current time.

 When a job is scheduled, a new task is created and runs in the background.
 Each task uses its given cron expression and the current time to determine how long it needs to sleep before it can execute.

-The cron parser in Oxygen is based on the same specifications as the one used in Spring.
+The cron parser in Kitten is based on the same specifications as the one used in Spring.
 You can find more information about this on the [Spring Cron Expressions](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/support/CronExpression.html) page.

 ## Cron Expression Syntax

 The following is a breakdown of what each parameter in our cron expression represents.
 While our specification closely resembles the one defined by Spring, it's not an exact 1-to-1 match.

 ```
 The string has six single space-separated time and date fields: